-In observance of Labor Day, the Law Library will be closed on Monday, September 3.
+The Law Library will be closed on Labor Day, Monday, September 1.
 Weekend hours remain unchanged.

 Visit the National Archives website to view images of the Declaration of Independence and to read a brief history of this document.
 The original is housed in the Rotunda for the Charters of Freedom.
 You can also view a 1998 video of then members of the Supreme Court reading the complete text.

 The law library will be closed on July 4th in observance of Independence Day.
 Enjoy the fireworks!

 The Civil Rights Act of 1964 (Pub.L.
 88–352, 78 Stat.
 241) was signed into law by President Lyndon Johnson on July 2, 1964.
 The Act prohibits discrimination in public places, bans segregation in schools,and makes employment discrimination on the basis of race, color, religion, sex or national origin illegal.
 It also created the Equal Employment Opportunity Commission

 On Thursday, November 26, 1789, the first Thanksgiving holiday was celebrated pursuant to a proclamation issued by President George Washington.
 A 1863 proclamation by President Abraham Lincoln established the last Thursday of November as the regular date for this celebration.

 That tradition continued until 1939, when President Franklin D. Roosevelt proclaimed the holiday would be celebrated on the second to last Thursday of November that year (November 23, 1939).
 Roosevelt was responding to pressure from retailers to expand the Christmas shopping season.This change sparked controversy and angered some football coaches, whose season was scheduled according to the holiday.
 There was also a a split among states, 32 issuing proclamations following the President but 16 others refusing to change the date.
 See H.R.
 Rep. No.77-1186, at 1 (1941) (available to GMU patrons on Proquest Congressional)